alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-07-25-N3IWF-handover.md

 ## What is expected of a vendor
 If a private 5G testbed is to deployed, following are some possible questions to ask:
-(this is not comprehensive list, and are included just as a guideline)
+(this is not comprehensive list, and is included as a guideline only)

 - Does your N3IWF implementation support interworking mobility between Wi-Fi and 5G NR (gNB)?
 - Does the AMF and SMF in your core network support IP continuity across  access change (Wifi<->5G)?